AjaxR0/AjaxR0/README.md

 ## About me

 Hi, i don't know how you found my github but hello.
-I am AjaxR, gay and a toaster bye
+I am AjaxR, a flying helicopter

 ## About my projects